Article 2 – Confidentiality and Privacy

 -

-An authorization is considered defective and invalid if any material information in the authorization is known to be false by CCHCS or its workforce members or if any of the following defects exist:
+An authorization is considered defective and invalid if any material information in the authorization is known to be false by CCHCS or its workforce members, or if it has any of the defects listed in the HCDOM, Section 2.3.4, Release of Protected Health Information.

 -